Barbecue lit.... now what?

 You might be traveling/camping, or renovating your kitchen.
 Or traveling because you're renovating your kitchen.
 (Hehe) I think many can truly understand that.
 However, can the barbecue-only solution work, let alone work well?

 At first glance, this looks like a job for Tom Cruise and his merry "Mission Impossible" team.
-But remember, even "low and slow" meats are often enhanced by searing.... even if it's at the end instead of the beginning in a process called, (unimaginatively enough) a "reverse sear".
+But remember, even "low and slow" meats are often enhanced by searing.... even if it's at the end instead of the beginning, done in a process called, (unimaginatively enough) a "reverse sear".

 Ok, so the day before, you do your brisket "low and slow" probably overnight (I highly recommend a barbecue controller if you can get one) you get the internal meat temperature the way you like it (i.e. cooked to perfection), then wrap it in foil and let it "rest" in a non-chilled esky/cooler/chilly bin/towel for a little while.
 (Aim to have this "sitting" for as long as you're cooking the starters)